 Your fellow pilgrims will be totally obvious at the airport, so don’t be afraid to chat them up.

 Getting from Barcelona to St Jean Pied de Port

-Routing: Barcelona (BCN) airport > Renfre to Barcelona Sants station > train to Pamplona > bus/shared taxi to St. Jean
+Routing: Barcelona (BCN) airport > Renfe to Barcelona Sants station > train to Pamplona > bus/shared taxi to St. Jean

-From the airport, catch the local Renfre train to the downtown Sants train station.
-There are 4 trains per day from Sants to Barcelona and the trip will take 3:25-4 hours.
+From the airport, catch the local Renfe train to the downtown Sants train station.
+There are 4 trains per day from Sants to Pamplona and the trip will take 3:25-4 hours.

 If you want to overnight in Barcelona before going to Pamplona, we recommend the Leonardo Gran Via.
 It’s a well-rated hotel that’s just 6 blocks from the station and 8 blocks in the other direction to La Rambla and Old Town.

 Once you are in Pamplona, simply follow the same logistical instructions above.